mahmoud-medhat0/3rd-project/instructions/3-configuration-management.md

 #### 3. Smoke Test Phase

 All this automated deployment stuff is great, but what if there’s something we didn’t plan for that made it through to production?
-What if the UdaPeople website is now down due to a runtime bug that our unit tests didn’t catch?
+What if the rdproject website is now down due to a runtime bug that our unit tests didn’t catch?
 Users won’t be able to access their data!
 This same situation can happen with manual deployments, too.
 In a manual deployment situation, what’s the first thing you do after you finish deploying?
 You do a “smoke test” by going to the site and making sure you can still log in or navigate around.
 You might do a quick `curl` on the backend to make sure it is responding.
 In an automated scenario, you can do the same thing through code.
-Let’s add a job to provide the UdaPeople team with a little sanity check.
+Let’s add a job to provide the rdproject team with a little sanity check.

 - Find the job named `smoke-test` in your config file.
   - Select a lightweight Docker image like one of the Alpine images.